 Apps like I-Connect and Score It are customizable; meaning that you can program them to check on once about something (e.g., Are you on time?
 Are you prepared?) and also have prompting for self-reflection on a particular behavior every two minutes (Am I in my seat?).
 One behavior can be checked every two minutes and another every five minutes.
 Targeted behaviors and goals can be tweaked and modified as needed.

 Have you tried an app like this in your classroom?
 Which one do you use?
 What do you think of it?
 Do your students like it?

 If you have not tried an app like this, would you consider using one?
 Why or why not?

 I would love to hear from you!
 Comment below.

-Education and Behavior – a site for parents, educators and counselors to come together to make a difference for children.
+Education and Behavior – a research-based online library for parents, educators and counselors to be on the same page about effective strategies that work for children.